ctekin22/Automate-updating-catalog-information/README.md

 Generate a PDF using Python
 Automatically send a PDF by email
 Write a script to check the health status of the system

+The subdirectory images contain images of various fruits, while the descriptions subdirectory has text files containing the description of each fruit.

+You will write a Python script named changeImage.py to process the supplier images